gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - northing: the X position in CH1903 coordinate system
 - tolerance: optional spatial tolerance for the search.
 Default: 10 [m]
 - cb (optional): the name of the callback funtion
+- format(optional): per default, the response is always in JSON format.
+Per default, a limited set of attributes are returned (notably a label attribute containing a html tag). ‘raw’ returns all the available properties of the selected feature(s) as well as their geometries
+- no_geom (optional): defines if the geometry is returned. ‘true’ means that the geometry is sent back. ‘false’ means that only the bbox is sent back (apply only when raw format is requested)
 - services (optional): Comma sepatared list of services to search in.
 Current possible values are: 'cities', swissnames', 'districts', 'cantons', 'postalcodes', 'parcel' and 'address'.
 The later is only for the federal administration, due to restrictions imposed by the cantons.
 Default is to search in all services

 **Note: The swiss cantons only allow websites of the federal governement to use the addresses search service**.